zynksoftware/Zynk-Workflow/docs/_documentation/Salesforce-Connector/Connecting-to-Salesforce.md

 ## Settings
 ### Environment
 _Required_
-elect the Salesforce environment to connect to.
+Select the Salesforce environment to connect to.

  * **Live** - Connect to a live Salesforce organization.
  * **Sandbox** - Connect to a test Salesforce organization.
 We recommend using this option when developing and testing your integration.
 Access to a sandbox depends on your Salesforce edition.